-Source: Standard and Poor's based on S&P 500 index.
-Past performance does not guarantee future results.
-Data from January 1st, 1990 to August 10th, 2024.
+Source: S&P Global.
+Data from January 1st 2024 to December 12th 2024.

 Important Disclosures

 Published by Market Desk Research and distributed by QuadCap Wealth Management, LLC.

 This client letter is being furnished by QuadCap Wealth Management, LLC ("QuadCap") on a confidential basis for the exclusive use of clients of QuadCap. and may not be disseminated, communicated, reproduced, redistributed or otherwise disclosed by the recipient to any other person without the prior written consent of QuadCap.